OliverGlandberger/gitignore_python/README.md

 ---

-# Contribution Guidelines
+# Contribution Guidelines: Contributions are welcome!

-**Contributions are welcome!**

 ## Contributing to an Existing Branch:

-To contribute enhancements to an existing `.gitignore`:
+To contribute enhancements to an existing branch's `.gitignore`:

-1. Fork the repository.
-2. Create a new branch in your fork for the changes.
+1. Fork the repository and create a new branch based on the target branch you wish to contribute to.
-3. Submit a pull request to the target branch with your proposed changes.
+2. Submit a pull request to the target branch with your proposed changes.

 ## Adding a New Specialization / Branch:

-1. Fork the repository.
-2. Create a new branch in your fork for the new specialization.
+1. Fork the repository and create a new branch (presumably, but not necessarily, based on the **main** branch).
-3. Set up the `README.md` and `.gitignore` according to the new specialization's requirements.
+2. Set up the `README.md` and `.gitignore` according to the new specialization's requirements.
+For the `README.md`, please at least provide a short **Introduction** and **Overview** section.
-4. Submit a pull request to the main repository with your new branch for review.
+3. Submit a pull request to the main repository with your new branch for review.

 # License